 He cautions against buying from eBay or unfamiliar online stores.
 "You'll sometimes see false safety claims made for dodgy cots online," he warns.
 The ACCC has also observed frequent violations for both cots and bunk beds bought online.

-4. Baby Walkers
+4. Baby walkers

-How many people are injured?: Around seven children per year were admitted to hospital from 2006 to 2012 due to injuries associated with baby walkers.
+How many people are injured?
+Around seven children a year were admitted to hospital from 2006 to 2012 due to injuries associated with baby walkers.
 "While the numbers seem small it is important to note that 80% of the injuries recorded in Victoria occurred in babies less than one year of age," says VISU data analyst Dr Jane Hayman, "so baby walkers are still a dangerous product for this age group."

 How to stay safe: The ACCC advises that parents stay within arm's reach of their child at all times and limit use to 15 minutes at a time.

-What's the risk?: The hot steam can cause third-degree burns and poisoning can occur if children swallow the essential oils used in the vaporiser.
+What's the risk?
+The hot steam can cause third-degree burns and poisoning can occur if children swallow the essential oils used in the vaporiser.

-Do they have safety standards?: Vaporisers have no safety standards.
+Do they have safety standards?
+Vaporisers have no safety standards.

 How to stay safe: Avoid using vaporisers altogether.
 According to Barker there's no evidence that vaporisers are effective in treating colds in children.
 "They're a waste of money," she says.